softworkz/embyuserwiki/Roku.md

 There is also a [beta channel](http://emby.media/community/index.php?/topic/8001-emby-for-roku-channel/) available as well as a [zip file for Now TV](http://emby.media/community/index.php?/topic/8001-emby-for-roku-channel/).

 Emby for Roku can handle just about any type of media thanks to [Emby Server transcoding](Transcoding).
-Read below to learn how to direct play your media without transcoding.
+If you would like to learn how to prepare your media for Direct Play, read below.

 # Setup Guide